This Easy Homemade Blizzard made with just ice cream, your favorite mix-in(s) and a few key steps for a delicious, thick treat!

 So with no DQ back home and no DQ in my college town, I started making my own blizzards…

-1. Your favorite ice cream.
-I usually use vanilla, but sometimes chocolate or strawberry depending on the Blizzard flavor I’m creating.
+- Vanilla ice cream: I usually use vanilla, but sometimes chocolate or strawberry depending on the Blizzard flavor I’m creating.
 And sometimes I’ll use a healthier ice cream or frozen yogurt and it still turns out great!

-• Use an electric stand mixer with the paddle attachment or a hand mixer.
+- Use an electric stand mixer with the paddle attachment or a hand mixer.
 DO NOT use a blender.
 I repeat, do not use the blender!
+You would be making more of a milkshake it won’t have that thick texture that I good Blizzard should have.

-• Do not add milk.
-We’re not making a milkshake here, my friends.
+- Do not add milk.
+Again, we’re not making a milkshake here, my friends.
 We’re making a DQ Blizzard!
 And a Blizzard should be thick.
 No need to thin it out with milk.
 Just let the ice cream do its thing.

-• Place your mixing bowl in the freezer for at least 10 minutes beforehand.
-This will help keep the ice cream thick and frosty.
+- Place your mixing bowl in the freezer for at least 10 minutes beforehand.
+This will help keep the ice cream thick and frosty (so you can attempt the upside down challenge 😉 at your own risk!)

 xoxo,